saraharis/LearningProject/README.md

-# JAVA based project.
+# JAVA and Javascript based website.
-# Enter your pincode to find the soil, temperature and suitable edible plants to be grown in your area
+# Enter your pincode on the website to find the soil, temperature and suitable edible plants to be grown in your area